 Fiber Patch Cord

-Fiber optic patch cord is jumper cables from the equipment to the fibee optic cabling links, also called fiber optic jumper, fiber patch cord, fiber optic patch leads, etc. With a thick protective layer, it is generally used for the connection between the optical transceiver and the terminal box, widely applications in communication rooms, fiber to the home, local area networks, fiber optic sensors, CATV network, fiber optic communication systems, fiber optic connection transmission equipment, national defense warfare equipment, etc.
+Fiber optic patch cord is jumper cables from the equipment to the fibra optica cabling links, also called fiber optic jumper, fiber patch cord, fiber optic patch leads, etc. With a thick protective layer, it is generally used for the connection between the optical transceiver and the terminal box, widely applications in communication rooms, fiber to the home, local area network, fiber optic sensors, CATV network, fiber optic communication systems, fiber optic connection transmission equipment, national defense warfare equipment, etc.

 International standards:GR326, IEC61300-2, ROHS, IEC61754, IEC61753-1 standards